Penalty card: Canoe polo

 A red card in canoe polo indicates a player has been sent off for the remainder of the match and cannot be substituted.
 A red card can be awarded if a personal attack on a player occurs, repeated foul or abusive language, or when the award of a yellow card is disputed or has not had the desired effect of causing the player to control his play or attitude.
 A red card is also awarded when a player has received a second yellow card for any reason.

 Cricket

-In December 2016, it was announced that by October 2017 cricket umpires would be given the power to issue red cards to send off players who have committed the following: “threatening an umpire; physically assaulting another player, umpire, official or spectator; or any other act of violence”.
+Red cards are used in some cricket tournaments as part of efforts to penalise fielding sides for slow over rates.
+The penalised team's captain must select a teammate to be removed, and their side must complete the innings with one less fielder.

 Fencing

-In Fencing, a red card is used to indicate that a fencer has committed an offence that warrants a penalty hit to be awarded to the opponent.
+In fencing, a red card is used to indicate that a fencer has committed an offence that warrants a penalty hit to be awarded to the opponent.
 Second and subsequent Group 1 offences, all Group 2 offences and first Group 3 offences are penalised with a red card.
 A red card may also be awarded when, at the second call by the referee, a fencer does not present himself on the piste ready to fence.